Viktor Yanukovych: Interpol

-On 16 July 2015, some Russian media reported that Interpol had suspended its Red Notice for Yanukovych.
+On 16 July 2015, Russian media reported that Interpol had suspended its Red Notice for Yanukovych.
 According to the Ukrainian Interpol office, this was a temporary measure due to Yanukovych's complaints that the charges were politically motivated.

-Interpol later confirmed that Yanukovych and Oleksandr Yanukovych were no longer subject to an Interpol red notice or diffusion, and that they are unknown on Interpol's databases.
+Interpol later confirmed that Viktor Yanukovych and Oleksandr Yanukovych were no longer subject to an Interpol red notice or diffusion, and that they are unknown on Interpol's databases.
 Interpol's action followed an application to Interpol by Joseph Hage Aaronson on behalf of Yanukovych seeking his removal from the Interpol wanted list, as according to the law firm, the criminal charges brought by the Ukrainian government against Yanukovych were "part of a pattern of political persecution of him."
 In 2017, Yanukovych's son was removed from Interpol's wanted list.